maximebf/php-debugbar/docs/bridge_collectors.md

 http://guzzlephp.org

-Collects info about HTTP requests made with a `GuzzleHttp\Client` and displays it in DebugBar.
+Collects timeline info about HTTP requests made with a `GuzzleHttp\Client` and displays it in the DebugBar timeline, log stream and request exceptions in the exceptions tab.
 You need to attach a `GuzzleHttp\Subscriber\Log\DebugbarSubscriber` which implements `GuzzleHttp\Event\SubscriberInterface` to the client.
 The `DebugbarSubscriber` requires a `TimeDataCollector` and an optional `ExceptionsCollector` from your `$debugbar`.

     // Create HTTP client and get the DebugBar instance.
     $client = new \GuzzleHttp\Client();